chrislaney/SpotifyStats/FinalDesignReport/readme.md

 White Box
 Functional
 Integration Test
+Results; All data was accurately pulled and parsed using dictionaries, determining we were traversing the dictionary correctly.

-4)	Data is Saved to Database
+5)	Data is Saved to Database
 This test is to ensure that data is properly saved upon new user login/user data expiration.
 Input: user login/Auth
 Output: User data is stored properly in database